Hypfer/Valetudo/docs/_pages/installation/roborock-ota.md

 ## Flashing the firmware image

-To flash the image we are going to use [mirobo](https://github.com/haim0n/python-mirobo) - a tool to control a vacuum cleaner from a terminal.
+To flash the image we are going to use [python-miio](https://github.com/rytilahti/python-miio), which provides `mirobo` - a tool to control a vacuum cleaner from a terminal.

 First, we need to get it and for this we recommend to create a python virtual environment for it.
 <details>